hvrt-vcs/hvrt/README.md

     like author and committer can also be annotated (again, leaving the original commit metadata unmolested, since it is required to be unchanged for proper cryptographic hashing).
+* Have hooks like `git`, but be truly cross platform.
+  - So on *nix, just look at the executable flag (just as `git` does).
+But on Windows, look for files of the same name, but with an known file extension found in `PATHEXT` envar (e.g. `.COM`, `.EXE`, `.BAT`, `.CMD`, etc.).
+This will put it worlds ahead of "git for Windows" where one needs to have a full posix compatibility layer to do hooks on Windows (I should know, I have had to do it before).
+  - Or maybe just store the scripts/executables as blobs in the local repo?
+They shouldn't clash with anything (again cryptographic hashes shouldn't collide) and there could just be a pointer to them in the database, and when a branch is checked out on disk those get unpacked as well.
+* Ala `fossil`, allow for multiple checkouts per repo to be easy.
+  - This way a user can have multiple directories with different branches checked out at the same time, make workflows a bit easier.
 * Since we are using golang, there is a unified interface for connecting to different SQL databases.
 We'll probably still need to deal with DB specific syntax and idiosyncracies, but that's fine: we just need to write tests that